 Myth: Your major will determine what career you will have for the rest of your life.

 Most careers are not dependent on a single major, and one major can lead to a variety of careers.
 In fact, studies show that college graduates will have at least three different careers in their working lives.
-Career development can help you explore the link between majors and careers.
+Career Development and Internships can help you explore the link between majors and careers.

 Myth: A double major is always better than a single major.